Northern Lights photos

 Northern Lights (Aurora borealis)

-The northern lights are caused by high-speed electrons and protons from the sun, which are trapped in the Van Allen radiation belts high above the earth and then channeled toward the polar regions by the earth’s magnetic field.
+The northern lights are caused by high-speed electrons and protons from the sun, trapped in the Van Allen radiation belts high above the earth and then channeled toward the polar regions by the earth’s magnetic field.
 These electrically charged particles enter the atmosphere and collide with air molecules (chiefly oxygen and nitrogen), thus exciting them to luminosity.
 The northern lights appear between 35 mi and 600 mi (56 km–970 km) above the earth, as patches of light, in the form of streamers, arcs, banks, rays, or resembling hanging draperies.
 The displays coincide with periods of greatest sunspot and solar activity.
-All of the northern lights photos here may be licensed as stock photos for your commercial use or purchased as fine art prints for your home or office.
+All of the photos of the northern lights here may be licensed as stock photos for your commercial use or purchased as fine art prints for your home or office.

 Article and eBook